gabrield2731/Change--Challenge-Repo/README.md

 `cd backend`
 `node server.js`

-Then open a new bash and type the following commands one at a time:
+Then open a new command prompt and type the following commands one at a time in the project directory:

 `cd frontend`
 `npm start`

+In order to exit the game, press Ctrl+C in both command prompts.

 Happy Guessing!